Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

-Now, C evaluates the addition operator first due to the parentheses and the multiplication operator after that.
+Now, C evaluates the addition operator first due to the parentheses and the multiplication operator afterward.
 The result will be 30.

 The precedences of the arithmetic operators from high to low: